ConorGagliardi/conorgagliardi.com/_pages/about.md

 Undergraduate Student, <br>
 [Rochester Institute of Technology](https://www.rit.edu), New York -->
-I am a first year Robotics Ph.D. at Oregon State University in the Robot Decision Making Laboratory advised by Geoffrey Hollinger, an RIT computer science undergrad alum, an Army Veteran, and a 3 time NASA intern.
-I have done multiple personal projects on topics I am interested in such as robotics, computer vision, autonomous systems, and machine learning.
-I am pursuing research in perception and control of multi-agent robotics systems!
+I am a first-year Robotics Ph.D. at Oregon State University in the Robot Decision Making Laboratory, advised by Geoffrey Hollinger, an RIT computer science alum, an Army Veteran deployed with Special Forces, and a 3 time NASA intern.
+I have done multiple personal projects on topics I am interested in, such as robotics, computer vision, autonomous systems, and machine learning.
+I am pursuing research in the perception and control of multi-agent robotics systems!

 Here is some of my story: